shoey63/TrickyStoreHelper/README.md

 ---

-## ❤️ Credits
+## Credits

 - Original helper by CaptainThrowback
 - TrickyStore by 5ec1cff
-- Community testing and feedback
+- 90% of this code was written by Gemini; the other 10% is the part that actually works.

 ---

 ## ⚠️ Disclaimer

 Use at your own risk.
 This tool modifies TrickyStore configuration automatically.
-Always keep backups if you rely on a custom setup.